SeaQL/sea-orm-tutorial/tutorials-book/src/ch03-02-query.md

 }
 ```

-*If `name` is replaced by other fields of `bakery::Model`, the requests will automatically be supported.
-This is because `bakery::Model` derives from `async_graphql::SimpleObject` in the previous section.*
+_If `name` is replaced by other fields of `bakery::Model`, the requests will automatically be supported.
+This is because `bakery::Model` derives from `async_graphql::SimpleObject` in the previous section._

 ## Relational Query

 One of the most appealing features of GraphQL is its convenient support for relational queries.

-Recall that a Bakery may hire many Bakers.
+Recall that a Bakery may hire many chefs.
 We can give `bakery::Model` ComplexObject support to allow for this relational query.

 ```rust, no_run
 // src/entities/bakery.rs